Level 1 vs Level 2 Market Data: What's the Difference?

 You're keeping costs tight while you build reps

-You mainly need clean price/volume for trend and levels
+You mainly need clean price and volume for trend and levels

 Your orders are simple and fills don't need to be surgical